Disease/Disorder

 Rhabdomyolysis (Rhabdo– meaning rod, myo– meaning muscle, lysis– meaning breakdown or dissolution) is a potentially lethal syndrome that follows striated muscle breakdown.

-Rhabdomyolysis can follow direct or indirect muscle injury and the injured muscle cells release their intracellular contents into the circulatory system.
-These muscle breakdown products are ultimately filtered in the kidney, and potentially lead to acute or permanent kidney injury.1,2
+Rhabdomyolysis is a clinical syndrome that can follow direct or indirect muscle injury and occurs when injured muscle cells release their intracellular contents into the circulatory system.
+The muscle breakdown products are ultimately filtered in the kidney, and potentially lead to acute or permanent kidney injury.1,2

 Etiology